GDG-GTBIT/Hacktoberfest-2024-AIML/image_gen/README.md

 # Image Generation
-This folder is for any projects related to Image Generation.
-Anything from autoencoders, GANs, its variants, Diffusion models, or any other idea you might have regarding image gen.
+This folder is for any projects related to Images.
+Anything from CNNs, autoencoders, GANs, its variants, Diffusion models, or any other idea you might have regarding images.

 # Contribution Guidelines
 Notebooks are fine for the submissions, but try to explain each step and your plans using Markdown and comments in as many places as possible.